 I have the BISSELL Pro-Cleaner steam cleaner and love it.
 It works perfectly for area rugs, the stairs, and hallways, as well as tackling a room or even the whole house.
 If you need to get your whole home done in one day, professional carpet cleaning is always an option, but I love this cleaner and method to fluff up and deodorize our carpets.
 The beauty of vinegar is that it leaves no residue behind and brightens and removes light staining or discoloration like a champ.
 Unfortunately, a lot of commercial cleaners leave a tacky or sticky residue on carpet fibers that attract more dirt and dust and make all your hard work pointless.

 Mix equal parts hot water and vinegar and pour in your carpet cleaner’s reservoir tank.
 Clean your carpets as per your cleaner’s instructions.
 Yes, vinegar might leave a temporary pickle smell in your home but it dissipates and disappears as your carpets dry.
 I can’t take credit for this concoction – it was my professional carpet cleaner that let me in on this little-known secret concoction.

-It doesn’t get much easier to Spring Clean your carpets than that!
+It doesn’t get much easier to clean your carpets than that!
 Two household ingredients are all it takes to freshen, brighten and clean your carpets.

-My book, The Organically Clean Home, comes out April 18th!
-To get a version of this recipe and many more amazing cleaning recipes, tips, and tricks, get your pre-order in!
+To get a version of this recipe and many more amazing cleaning recipes, tips, and tricks, check out my book, The Organically Clean Home.

 This post is part of a spring cleaning series – go here to see all the posts.